How to Get Rid of a Stuffy Nose: 15 Remedies That Work

 Acupressure can provide surprisingly fast congestion relief.
 Press firmly on the points where your eyebrows meet the bridge of your nose (the Yintang point) for 30 seconds.
 Then, using two fingers on each hand, press the sides of your nostrils and release in a pulsing motion 10 times.
 Follow this by pressing the area just below the cheekbones near the nostrils (the LI20 or Yingxiang point) for 30 seconds.
 Many people notice improved airflow within one to two minutes.

-3. Saline Nasal Irrigation
+3. How Does Saline Nasal Irrigation Work?

 Flushing the nasal passages with saline mechanically removes mucus, allergens, and inflammatory debris that contribute to congestion.
 A Cochrane review found that nasal irrigation improves symptoms and quality of life in people with chronic nasal congestion.
 Use a neti pot or squeeze bottle designed for sinus irrigation with distilled or previously boiled water mixed with non-iodized salt and baking soda.